-Trust is the foundation on which all relationships are based.
+Trust is the foundation on which relationships are based.
 Without trust, there is no relationship and where someone’s trust is broken, deceit usually follows.
-When we come to know one, it’s a matter of time until we have the other.
+When we come to know one, it’s only a matter of time until we have the other.

 When our whole life has been based on trust, it becomes difficult to understand, comprehend or even contemplate how our life can then be based on lies and deceit.
 It’s also not something we can easily rectify or come to terms with, as we begin to perceive what’s happened in a whole new light.

-We know we’re still trustworthy, we must know this isn’t about us.
-It’s only when we come to look back that we see that the relationship must have had all the hall markings.
+We mustn’t make what happened to us, about us.
+It’s only when we look back that we see the relationship had all the hall markings.
 Unconsciously we notch incidences up without even realising and consciously we don’t even think about our lives in that way because we believe what we’re told.

 It’s not in our vocabulary or DNA.
-The issues surrounding trust or deceit are worse than deceit itself, because it’s all to do with the bond that has been broken.
+The issues surrounding trust or deceit are worse than deceit, because it’s all to do with the bond that has been broken.
 It’s important that if we’re faced with a trust or deceit issue, we choose not to carry the issue.